-Off-Campus Student Employment (OCSE) is an opportunity for students to earn their financial aid awards (work-study) while working at a local nonprofit organization or elementary school.
+Off-Campus Student Employment (OCSE) is an opportunity for students to earn their financial aid awards (work-study) while working with a local community partner.

-The program is designed to create institutional partnerships between Macalester and local community organizations.
-The focus of the program is to encourage students to serve as a bridge between the local organization and Macalester, enabling both to build on the varied resources of the other.
+The OCSE program is designed to create and strengthen institutional partnerships between Macalester and local community organizations.
+The focus of our program is to encourage students to serve as a bridge between the local organization and Macalester, enabling both to build on the varied resources of the other.
 Community organizations receive assistance from a college student approximately 7-10 hours per week.
 The college pays the student’s entire wage.

-The program provides an opportunity to contribute to community change by dedicating a significant amount of time to a local project.
+The OCSE program provides an opportunity to contribute to community change by dedicating a significant amount of time to a local project.
 Students in the program learn about community issues and develop new skills while providing a needed service.
-All of the students in the program are required to attend a monthly training workshop on nonprofit issues, models of social change, and skill building techniques.
-Workshops are held one Monday evening each month.
+All of the students in the program are required to attend monthly training workshops on nonprofit issues, models of social change, and skill building techniques in addition to a program retreat.

 How are Organizations Chosen?